 Amy Wattley is an early childhood educator and Assistant Director at St. David’s Nursery School in Glenview.
 She holds a BS from Ohio University and a MEd from DePaul University.
 Currently she volunteers for Safe Families for children, which provides support for parents in crisis by caring for children in a safe, loving environment.
 She has previously served as youth group leader and Sunday school teacher at St. David’s Episcopal Church.
-Amy and her husband, Tom, are parents of three sons, two graduated from college and one soon to graduate.
+Amy and her husband, Tom, are parents of three adult sons.

 Ex Officio Members